teaching-lab/stack-cs-activities/activities.md

 Software specification, design, and analysis.

+* [Correcting a textual use case specification](activities/correcting-use-case) -- Correct mistakes in a description of a use case.
 * [Software requirements warm-up](activities/software-requirements-warm-up) -- Classify requirements as functional or non-functional.
 * [State diagram created together](activities/state-diagram-created-together) -- The whole class creates a UML state diagram for a given use case.